-As presented by Emmanuel Lubezki’s appropriately gritty, washed-out cinematography, The Assassination of Richard Nixon begins in winter 1974, when the life of dim-witted, painfully honest office-supply salesman Sam Bicke (Sean Penn) starts to unravel.
+Shot in gritty, washed-out colors by cinematographer Emmanuel Lubezki – thus giving the narrative a documentary-like feel – The Assassination of Richard Nixon begins in winter 1974, when the life of dim-witted, painfully honest office-supply salesman Sam Bicke (Sean Penn) starts to unravel.

 Despite his extensive use of self-help books, Sam's job is in jeopardy; his obnoxious boss (a superb Jack Thompson) is constantly berating him for his mediocre sales.
 Complicating matters, Sam's estranged wife, Marie (Naomi Watts), is trying to fully extricate herself from him.
 Even Sam's children aren't much interested in spending time with their father.

-Sean Penn as Sam Bicke: moving, complex performance
+Sean Penn as Sam Bicke: Complex, multilayered performance

-By treating this difficult, complex character with empathy and without condescension, Penn turns Sam Bicke into someone recognizably – even touchingly – human.
-Considering everything Sam does (and aims to do) in The Assassination of Richard Nixon, that is a remarkable accomplishment.
+By treating this difficult, complex character with empathy and without condescension, Sean Penn turns Sam Bicke into someone recognizably – even touchingly – human.
+Considering everything Sam does (besides what he intended to do) in The Assassination of Richard Nixon, that is a remarkable accomplishment.

 Unlike the laughable spookiness of movies about vampire killers, alien invaders, and deformed Middle-Earth dwellers, the horror in The Assassination of Richard Nixon is truly disturbing.
-After all, people like Sam Bicke can be found anywhere.
+After all, as recent events have shown, people like Sam Bicke can be found anywhere.